endlessm/gnome-software-data/README.md

 * AppStream XML in [eos-extra.xml](app-info/eos-extra.xml) to supplement the data that typically comes from Flatpak repositories.
-Currently this is used to make specific apps featured in GNOME Software.
+Currently this is used to make specific apps featured in GNOME Software as well as provide Progressive Web Applications.

 * Screenshots and thumbnails that are referenced from AppStream XML.
   Typically we do this for our own apps but occasionally for 3rd party